What Is an Art Curator?

 Proficient in Writing

 Art curators need good composition skills because they are charged with writing the exhibition catalog essays, promotional materials, and any other collateral material that the art establishment deems necessary.
-This material must be accurate in regards to the individual art pieces but not be so esoteric that the general public is unable to understand it.
+This material must be accurate in regard to the individual art pieces but not be so esoteric that the general public is unable to understand it.

-According to the Bureau of Labor Statistics, the average median salary of art curators is $ 58,830.
-Those employed at museums, historical sites, and similar institutions earn an average salary of $56,480 (on the low end of the scale) and those working in a government federally-designated institution (like the National Gallary) earn an annual median salary of $84,020 (which is on the high end)
+According to the Bureau of Labor Statistics, the average salary of art curators is $58,830.
+Those employed at museums, historical sites, and similar institutions earn an average salary of $56,480 (on the low end of the scale) and those working in a government federally designated institution (like the National Gallery) earn an annual median salary of $84,020 (which is on the high end).

 Getting Started as an Art Curator

-If you want to learn the nuts and bolts about organizing an art exhibition—from conceptualizing the exhibit to considering the public—there are 10 steps to follow to curate an art exhibition that will prove useful.
-And, because the art world is highly competitive and fund-raising is always an issue, even for the major institutions like the Metropolitan Museum of Art, you'll want to learn how to apply for arts grants and art funding.
+If you want to learn the nuts and bolts of organizing an art exhibition—from conceptualizing the exhibit to considering the public—there are 10 steps to follow to curate an art exhibition that will prove useful.
+And, because the art world is highly competitive and fundraising is always an issue, even for the major institutions like the Metropolitan Museum of Art, you'll want to learn how to apply for arts grants and art funding.

 The Difference Between Assistant Curators and Chief Curators